trump-fmi/trump-fmi.github.io/content/guide/label-pipeline.md

 ```

 The label_split attribute defines how long a label has to be to be
-splitted and which characters can be used as a splitting bound.
+split and which characters can be used as a splitting bound.

 ``` json
 		"font" : {